jimy-byerley/pymadcad/docs/reference/rendering.rst

 .. py:data:: overrides

-	dictionnary of callables used by `Scene.display` to override the display protocol method `object.display(scene)`
+	Dictionary of callables used by `Scene.display` to override the display protocol method `object.display(scene)`

 .. py:data:: global_context

-	shared open gl context, None if not yet initialized
+	Shared open gl context, None if not yet initialized

 .. autoclass:: Scene